Kanis04/cursor-unchained/README.md

 2. The response will be logged to the console

-3. Edit payload.currentFile.contents to the code you want to tab complete
+3. Edit payload.currentFile.contents to the code you want to tab complete in the `src/constants.ts` file

 ## Environment Variables (RefreshTabContext)